 What’s your Top ESL Speaking Game for Kids?

 Leave a comment below and let us know what your #1 ESL Speaking Game for Kids is.
+Do you do the ESL flashcard thing?
+Have a game you’d like to recommend for that?
 We’d appreciate it!

 Also be sure to give this article a share on Twitter, Pinterest or Facebook.
 It’ll help other teachers, like yourself find this useful teaching resource.